Ian Hodder: Academic career

 He was a lecturer at the University of Leeds from 1974 to 1977.
 He then returned to the University of Cambridge, where he was an assistant lecturer (1977 to 1981) and then lecturer (1981 to 1990) in archaeology.
 From 1990 to 2000, he was director of the Cambridge Archaeological Unit and a Fellow of Darwin College, Cambridge.
 The university appointed him Reader in Prehistory in 1990 and Professor of Archaeology in 1996.

 In 1999, Hodder moved to Stanford University in the United States.
 He became Dunlevie Family Professor in 2002.

-Since 1993, Hodder and an international team of archaeologists have carried out new research and excavation of the 9,000-year-old Neolithic site of Çatalhöyük in central Anatolia (modern Turkey).
-He is Director of the Çatalhöyük Archaeological Project which aims to conserve the site, put it into context, and present it to the public.
-He has endeavoured to explore the effects of non-positivistic methods in archaeology, which includes providing each excavator with the opportunity to record his or her own individual interpretation of the site.
+From 1993 - 2018, Hodder and an international team of archaeologists carried out new research and excavation of the 9,000-year-old Neolithic site of Çatalhöyük in central Anatolia (modern Turkey).
+He was the Director of the Çatalhöyük Archaeological Project which aimed to conserve the site, put it into context, and present it to the public.
+He endeavoured to explore the effects of non-positivistic methods in archaeology, which included providing each excavator with the opportunity to record his or her own individual interpretation of the site.
+In 2012 he dismissed most of the team, replacing them with other excavators and specialists, citing a need for a "shake up."
+His permit was completed in 2018 when handed over the site to a Turkish team.

 He was elected a Fellow of the British Academy (FBA) in 1996.
 In the 2019 Queen's Birthday Honours he was appointed Companion of the Order of St Michael and St George (CMG) for services to archaeology and UK/Turkey relations.